Red Auerbach: Boston Celtics (1966–2006)

 In 1980, Auerbach pulled off what became known as "The Steal of The Century".
 He convinced the Golden State Warriors to trade him a #3 overall pick and future Hall-of-Fame center Robert Parish in exchange for two picks in the 1980 NBA draft: #1 overall Joe Barry Carroll and the #13 pick Rickey Brown.
 With the #3 pick, Auerbach selected the player he most wanted in the draft, Kevin McHale, who would also be inducted into the Hall of Fame.
 The Parish-McHale-Bird frontcourt became one of the greatest in NBA history.
 Auerbach also hired head coach Bill Fitch, who led the revamped Celtics to the 1981 title.

 In 1983, Auerbach named former Celtics player K.C.
 Jones as the coach.
 Starting in 1984, Jones coached the Celtics to four straight appearances in the NBA Finals, winning championships in 1984 and 1986.
+Auerbach also made a pair of shrewd trades that led to those titles, acquiring Dennis Johnson before the 1984 season to strengthen their backcourt defense, and Bill Walton before the 1986 season to provide much-needed bench scoring.

 Auerbach, as a part-time side gig, was the color analyst on NBA and college basketball games for TBS Sports from 1982 to 1987.

 In 1984, after he relinquished his general managing duties to Jan Volk, Auerbach focused on continuing as president and later vice-chairman of the Boston Celtics.
 In a surprising move after winning their 15th title, he traded popular guard Gerald Henderson, the Game 2 hero in the Finals against the Lakers, for Seattle's first-round draft pick in 1986.
 Two years later, after the Celtics defeated Houston in the finals for their 16th championship, he used the second overall pick in the 1986 draft, the pick acquired from Seattle, to take college prodigy Len Bias from Maryland, arguably the most brilliant coup in Auerbach's stellar career.
 With the team's star players still in their prime, the defending champions appeared set to compete at the top for years.
 However, tragedy struck just two days later, when Bias died of a cocaine overdose.
 Several years later, Celtics star player Reggie Lewis died suddenly in 1993.
 Without any league compensation for either loss, the team fell into decline, not seeing another Finals appearance in Auerbach's lifetime.

 In an interview, Auerbach confessed that he lost interest in big-time managing in the early 1990s, preferring to stay in the background and concentrating on his pastimes, racquetball and his cigar-smoking.
 He would, however, stay on with the Celtics as president until 1997, as vice chairman until 2001, and then became president again, a position he held until his death, although in his final years, he was weakened by heart problems and often used a wheelchair.